AnnaKu32/data-mining-and-text-analysis-on-Twitter/README.md

 # Data Mining and Text Analysis on Twitter

-This repository includes the following components:
+## Introduction:

-1. A file where you can enter your verification keys obtained from https://developer.twitter.com/.
+The purpose of this project is to analyze the sentiment of Twitter users towards the Java programming language.
+The repository provides the necessary .py files to conduct the sentiment analysis.
+It also includes a .csv file used for model training, a database containing the downloaded tweets, and a PowerBI dashboard for further insights.

-2. A search script for downloading tweets.
+## This repository consists of the following components:

-3. Functions for data preprocessing.
+- Verification Key File: A file where you can input your verification keys obtained from https://developer.twitter.com/.

-4. A logistic regression model trained using a database from https://www.kaggle.com/datasets/cosmos98/twitter-and-reddit-sentimental-analysis-dataset.
+- Tweet Download Script: A script to download tweets using specified search parameters.

-5. Word Cloud visualization.
+- Data Preprocessing Functions: Functions for preprocessing the downloaded data.

-# Background:
+- Logistic Regression Model: A trained model using a database sourced from https://www.kaggle.com/datasets/cosmos98/twitter-and-reddit-sentimental-analysis-dataset.

-This project aims to analyze the sentiment of Twitter users towards the Java programming language.
-The repository provides the necessary .py files for performing the analysis.
-Additionally, it includes a .csv file used for model training, a database containing tweets, and a PowerBI dashboard.
+- Word Cloud Visualization: Visual representation of the analyzed data using word clouds.

 # Dashboard based on data provided by data mining